mattray/spiceweasel/MILESTONES.md

 0.3
 ===
-* on delete... what to do with provider provided nodes (take count of vendor-specific, delete if match)
+* on provider delete take count of vendor-specific, delete if match (ec2 server delete and node delete)
 * validate that the recipes and roles listed in the nodes are loaded

 0.4